-So you got the idea: cruisers are mainly for riding short distances, they’re not well suited for long distance skating because of their topmount design and their small wheels.
-Cruisers are generally not the best choice for downhill speed.
+So you got the idea: cruisers are mainly for riding short-ish distances, they’re not as well-suited for long distance skating because of their

-A full-size cruising longboard, on the other hand, can be either topmount (like most pintails) or drop-through – trucks traverse the deck through holes, as for most symmetrical cutout shapes.
+A full-size cruising longboard, on the other hand, can be either topmount (like most pintails) or drop-through (where the trucks are mounted through the deck).

-A pintail longboard, such as the Sector 9 Lookout, will be harder to push on over long distances and less stable at speed than a drop-through longboard, but it will be faster turning.
-A drop-through longboard will be more stable for downhill speed.
+A pintail longboard, such as the Sector 9 Lookout, will be tougher to push on for long distance and less stable at speed than a drop-through longboard, but it will be faster-turning.
+A drop-through longboard will be more stable at downhill speed.

-A longboard will rarely be as nimble as a typical cruiser because of its size.
+In general, a longboard will rarely be as nimble as a typical cruiser due to its size.

-Cruisers have small wheels by longboard standards, typically in the 55-65mm range, matching smaller trucks and smaller deck – bigger size wheels can lead to more wheelbite.
-Smaller wheels help keep the board’s weight down.
-Cruiser wheels are generally bigger than on a regular skateboard, though, which are typically around 50mm.
+Cruisers often have small wheels by longboard standards, typically in the 55-65mm range, matching smaller trucks and a smaller deck – bigger size wheels cause wheelbite.
+Smaller wheels also help keep the board’s weight down.
+Cruiser wheels are generally bigger than on a traditional street skateboard, though, which are typically around 50mm.

 Some riders prefer to use slightly harder wheels which are more slideable and roll faster on smooth surfaces (less friction).
 Urethane quality also plays a role.
-Some wheels such as the Fatties Hawgs 63mm provide good balance between smoothness / roll speed and sliding ability when riding a mini-cruiser.
+Wheels such as the Orangatang Fat Free 65mm offer a great mix of smoothness / roll speed and sliding ability for a mini-cruiser.